 Unable to pay for fostering?
 No problem!
 Most established rescues will provide you with all training, supplies, and medical care needed.
-Along with kittens they will give you food, litter, bowls, litter box, toys, etc. If they aren't already fixed, they will schedule and pay for spay or neuter.
-This means that fostering can cost you nothing except a little time, a small space in your home, and a lot of love.
+Along with fosters they give you food, litter, bowls, litter box, toys, etc. If they aren't already fixed, they will schedule and pay for spay and neuter.
+This means that fostering can cost you nothing, except maybe a little time, a small space in your home, and a lot of love.
 What's better than saving lives for free?

 #2 - NO-KILL SHELTERS ACTUALLY KILL